qgis/QGIS-Documentation/user_guide/working/working_with_raster.rst

 by the GDALTools core plugin.
 Please refer to section :ref:`label_plugingdaltools` for more information.

 ..
-[1] GRASS raster suppor t is supplied by a native QGIS data provider plugin.
+[1] GRASS raster support is supplied by a native QGIS data provider plugin.